New Jersey Tuition Eligibility

 - A certified NJ resident income tax return from the year prior to the student’s enrollment

-- A copy of a NJ driver license or non-driver ID, a NJ motor vehicle registration, and a copy of a lease or deed to a NJ home
+- A copy of a NJ driver's license or non-driver ID, a NJ motor vehicle registration, and a copy of a lease or deed to a NJ home

 Newly admitted or enrolled students who do not automatically meet the qualifications for in-state tuition rates and wish to qualify for in-state tuition rates must complete the residency analysis form and provide all supporting documents to the appropriate admissions office.
 You may email firstname.lastname@example.org with any questions pertaining to your undergraduate residency inquiry.

-If you are a current matriculating Rutgers–New Brunswick undergraduate student and have inquiries in regards to your residency status, you may contact the Office of the Registrar.
+If you are a current matriculating Rutgers–New Brunswick undergraduate student and have inquiries in regard to your residency status, you may contact the Office of the Registrar.